Tableau Tutorial for Beginners

-With data serving as the brick and mortar of modern day organizations, it has become inevitable for them to make the maximum sense of data sources.
+With data serving as the brick and mortar of modern-day organizations, it has become inevitable for them to make the maximum sense of data sources.
 However, data is made available in its complex raw form.
 Therefore, understanding it with the basic human eye becomes difficult.
 This is where Tableau comes in.
-This effective data visualzation tool takes in data and generates intuitve reports based on data inputs.
+This effective Tableau data visualization tool takes in data and generates intuitive reports based on data inputs.
+Many successful enterprises are using Tableau.
 The average salary of a Tableau expert is around $106,000.

 |Criteria||What makes Tableau unique|